Top 8 Questions & Answers

 What do Keiki’s Say About the Health of my Orchid?

 It’s extremely hard to know when the keiki is a result of great growth and excess hormones, or when it’s a sign of stress.
-One good indicator is if a flower spike has shoot out along with the keiki.
-This is an extreme sign of stress: let’s got some flower and produce a new plant before I die.
+One good indicator is if a flower spike has shot out along with the keiki.
+This is an extreme sign of stress: a flower and a new plant before I die.
 Bucket list complete.